Acceptance (novel): The psychologist/director

 The second timeline describes Gloria's initial acceptance into the Southern Reach and her promotion to director.
 She has a strained relationship with Lowry, the only survivor of the first expedition and the man responsible for organizing each subsequent journey into Area X. Without alerting anyone at the Southern Reach, Gloria secretly crosses the border into Area X with Whitby, a scientist working for the Southern Reach.
 She visits her childhood home, encounters the Crawler in the Tower, and visits the lighthouse.
 While Whitby is upstairs, he apparently (unseen to the director) struggles with his duplicate and says that he killed it just before she rushed up to find him bruised and scratched, with no sign of the Dead Whitby.
 The Director finds a backpack Whitby swears belonged to Dead Whitby containing the cell phone and plant (first mentioned in Authority).

 Upon her return, the director refuses to relate her experiences to Lowry.
 Instead, she begins planning the twelfth expedition and interviews the biologist for the mission.
 Due to having terminal cancer, the director decides to join the twelfth expedition in the hopes of visiting Area X one last time.
 She also learns that the S&SB may have been involved in the creation of Area X. When she confronts Lowry about this, he refuses to admit it.
 Finally, the director pulls out a photo of the cell phone she found in Area X, arguing that it belonged to Lowry and was used to communicate with Area X. The director believes that Area X is trying to communicate with Lowry because it has been found in such a serendipitous way, and Lowry eventually admits the phone belonged to him and storms off.
-As the director's story ends with her embarking on the twelfth expedition with a letter to Saul Evans in her pocket, which she hopes to give him when they meet again.
+The director's story ends with her embarking on the twelfth expedition with a letter to Saul Evans in her pocket, which she hopes to give him when they meet again.
 However (as seen in Annihilation) the director dies before Saul can receive her message: an apology for never returning to the lighthouse as a child, thanks for his friendship and guidance, and a promise always to remember him as the Keeper of the Light.